pest218/hgpiv-se/README.md

 The disclaimer panel on the driver edit screen is also updated.
 One word moved to make the text correct.
 Nothing else in the text was rewritten.

 Everything else is untouched.
-This is a minimal, surgical hack: 2,054 bytes changed out of 2 MB, no gameplay, physics, tracks, teams, orroster changes of any kind.
+This is a minimal, surgical hack: 2,054 bytes changed out of 2 MB, no gameplay, physics, tracks, teams, or roster changes of any kind.